mkang315/RCS-YOLO/README.md

 # Official RCS-YOLO
-PyTorch implementation of "RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection".
+This is the source code for the paper, "RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection", of which I am the first author.

 ## Model
-The architecture configuration of the model is [rcs-yolo.yaml](https://github.com/mkang315/rcs-yolo/blob/main/yaml/training/rsc-yolo.yaml) in the the directory ./yaml/training/.
+The network architecture (configuration) of the model is [rcs-yolo.yaml](https://github.com/mkang315/rcs-yolo/blob/main/yaml/training/rsc-yolo.yaml) in the the directory ./yaml/training/.
 The model weights we pretrained on the brain tumor detection is [best.pt](https://github.com/mkang315/rcs-yolo/blob/main/runs/train/exp/weights/best.pt) in the directory ./rcs-yolo/runs/train/exp/weights/.

 > Training